DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/state().md

 ---
 ---
 ##### shortDescription
-Gets the current widget state.
+Gets the current UI component state.

 ##### return: Object
-The current widget state.
+The current UI component state.

 ---
-The following example shows how to save the widget state in the local storage and load it from there:
+The following example shows how to save the UI component state in the local storage and load it from there:

 ---
 #####jQuery